JappaWakka/pkmnbrown3d/README.md

 My name is [JappaWakka](https://github.com/JappaWakka), and I'm the main developer for this 3D remake of Pokémon Brown, simply (but effectively) called Pokémon Brown 3D! 😛

-## How to play
+### How to install

+## Automatic installation

+1. Download the Brown3DInstaller.exe file from [here](https://github.com/JappaWakka/pkmnbrown3d/releases/latest)
+2. Open the executable and follow the instructions to install the game, and optionally the Music Replacement ContentPack.
+3. Be sure to copy over your old "Save" folder to where you installed the new version of the game if you've played Pokémon Brown 3D before.

+## Manual installation

-1. Download Pokémon 3D v0.61 or higher [here](https://pokemon3d.net/download).
+1. Download Pokémon 3D v0.61.2 or higher [here](https://pokemon3d.net/download).
 2. Extract the zip using WinRAR or 7zip to a location of your choice.
 3. Download the Pokémon Brown 3D GameMode from [here](https://github.com/JappaWakka/pkmnbrown3d/releases/latest). **Note: You don't need to download the "Source code" zips!!!!**
 4. Open the zip and extract the folder called Pokemon Brown 3D into the "GameModes" folder inside the Pokémon 3D folder (the path would be Pokemon 3D\GameModes\Pokemon Brown 3D).
-5. (Optionally) Download the music ContentPack from [here](https://github.com/JappaWakka/P3DToolsAndContentPacks/releases/tag/brown3dmusic-v3).
+5. (Optionally) Download the music ContentPack from [here](https://github.com/JappaWakka/P3DToolsAndContentPacks/releases/tag/brown3dmusic-v4).
 6. Open the zip and extract the folder called Brown3DMusicPack into the "ContentPacks" folder inside the Pokémon 3D folder (the path would be Pokemon 3D\ContentPacks\Brown3DMusicPack).
 7. Launch the game by executing Pokemon3D.exe.
 8. Press any button at the title screen, then in the Main Menu, move the cursor all the way to the right and select "New Game".
 9. Select Pokémon Brown 3D from the list to start the game.

-## How to update
+### How to update

+## Automatic update
+1. Download the Brown3DInstaller.exe file from [here](https://github.com/JappaWakka/pkmnbrown3d/releases/latest)
+2. Open the executable and follow the instructions to update the game, and optionally also install the Music Replacement ContentPack.
+3. Be sure to copy over your old "Save" folder to where you installed the new version of the game if you've played Pokémon Brown 3D before.

+## Manual update
 1. Download the Pokémon Brown 3D GameMode from [here](https://github.com/JappaWakka/pkmnbrown3d/releases/latest). **Note: You don't need to download the "Source code" zips!!!!**
 2. Open the Brown 3D zip file and extract the folder called Pokemon Brown 3D into the "GameModes" folder inside the Pokémon 3D folder (the path would be Pokemon 3D\GameModes\Pokemon Brown 3D)
 3. Once the Pokemon Brown 3D folder is in the GameModes folder and everything is updated, you can launch the game by executing Pokemon3D.exe and continue your save by selecting it in the Main Menu.